 The trail Hite Cove follows a steep and scenic trail along the South Fork of the Merced River.
 This is the best destination for spring wildflowers in the entire region.

 Distance: 9 miles out & back.

 Elevation Gain: 600 feet

-Day Four, and parting is such sweet sorrow.
+Day Four of hiking outside of Yosemite, and parting is such sweet sorrow.
 Bags are packed and the responsibilities of home are starting to creep in, but that doesn’t mean there isn’t time for one last foray into the picturesque wilds of Mariposa County.
 And what better way to say goodbye than an easy jaunt to a waterfall?

 Distance: 1.4 miles out & back